Topological entropy of stationary three-dimensional turbulence: Computation of and

-This is a Serret-integral \cite{GradshteynRyzhik2000} that can be solved through the technique of contour integration.
-To that end, we consider a contour in the complex plane as shown in Fig.\ref{fig:contour} and invoke the Cauchy's residue theorem to workout the complex integral
+The integral $I$ in Eq. \ref{eqn:thetaAvg1} is a Serret-integral \cite{GradshteynRyzhik2000} that can be solved through the technique of contour integration.
+To do this, we solve the following complex integral on the contour shown in Fig.\ref{fig:contour} using Cauchy's residue theorem: